-Board Diversity
+Board Composition

-The Board considers and recognizes the diverse attributes of its directors.
-The Board currently includes two women, two racially/ethnically diverse directors and two directors of diverse national origin.
+The Board considers and recognizes the distinct attributes of its directors.
+The Board currently includes two women, one racially/ethnically diverse director and one director of diverse national origin.
 In addition, the Board has two women in leadership roles, including the Chair of the Board and the Chair of the Compensation Committee.